Swift Cheat Sheet

 Declaring Classes

-Unlike Objective-C, there’s no need for an interface file (.h
+Unlike Objective-C, there’s no need for an interface file (.h) in Swift.

 The implementation file should contain (in this order):